adamweinberg/geoapproximatr/README.md

-# GeoApproximatr - a GeoGuessr clone
+# GeoApproximatr - A GeoGuessr Clone